Overview

 is composed of two or more separate securities, each with its own market value.

-own the benchmark index.
-ETNs also face the risk that the credit rating of the underwriting
+do not actually own the benchmark index.
+ETNs also face the risk that the credit rating of the

-bank may be reduced, or the underwriting bank may go bankrupt, thus reducing the value of
+underwriting bank may be reduced, or the underwriting bank may go bankrupt, thus reducing

 • Leverage Risk.
 Certain WAM products utilize leverage.
 The use of leverage through activities

-incentive to increase the use of leverage.
-The use of leverage means that a decline in value of
+an incentive to increase the use of leverage.
+The use of leverage means that a decline in value

-an investment could result in a substantial loss that would be greater than if leverage was not
+of an investment could result in a substantial loss that would be greater than if leverage was

 • Management Style Risk.
 WAM’s objective judgments about the attractiveness and potential